tldr-pages/tldr/pages/common/echo.md

 `echo -e "{{Column 1\tColumn 2}}"`

-- Print success or failure message of a recently executed command:
+- Print success or failure message of the last executed command:

 `echo $?`